NGC3031/NGC3031/README.md

 years back and never got back to it.
 From memory there were was a race issue with concurrency or something.
 Anyway might get back and clean that up now that everyone is IOT-ing.

-Currently working on a node framwork and doing a lot more python ML etc. So expect to see more of that.
+Currently working on a node framework and doing a lot more python ML etc. So expect to see more of that.
 Started playing about with Swift recently so who knows...

 Tools of the trade...some laptops - including a new HP Victus that I actually like, a Macbook Pro and an i7 desktop from 09.
 Should I include my